Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-gateway-api.md

 The Gateway API CRDs are not yet available by default in Kubernetes.
 You must first [install them](https://gateway-api.sigs.k8s.io/guides/getting-started/#installing-gateway-api-crds-manually).

+{% if_version gte:2.4.x lte:2.5.x %}
 The default controller configuration disables Gateway API handling.
 To enable it, set `ingressController.env.feature_gates: Gateway=true` in your Helm `values.yaml`, or set `CONTROLLER_FEATURE_GATES=Gateway=true` if not using Helm.
+{% endif_version %}
+{% if_version gte:2.6.x %}
+The default controller configuration enables Gateway API handling, however the alpha features of Gateway API are still behind a feature flag in {{site.kic_product_name}}.
+To enable it, set `ingressController.env.feature_gates: GatewayAlpha=true` in your Helm `values.yaml`, or set `CONTROLLER_FEATURE_GATES=GatewayAlpha=true` if not using Helm.
+{% endif_version %}
 Note that you must restart Pods with this flag set _after_ installing the Gateway API CRDs.